The Pillars of Ashoka

 when desire is overcome, there is no more suffering (suffering=rebirth)

 Individuals who come to fully understand the Four Noble Truths are able to achieve Enlightenment, ending samsara, the endless cycle of birth and rebirth.
-Ashoka also pledged to follow the Six Cardinal Perfections (the Paramitas), which were codes of conduct created after the Buddha’s death providing instructions for the Buddhist practitioners to follow a compassionate Buddhist practice.
+Ashoka also pledged to follow the Six Cardinal Perfections (the Pāramitās), which were codes of conduct created after the Buddha’s death providing instructions for the Buddhist practitioners to follow a compassionate Buddhist practice.
 Ashoka did not require that everyone in his kingdom become Buddhist, and Buddhism did not become the state religion, but through Ashoka’s support, it spread widely and rapidly.

 The pillars

 One of Ashoka’s first artistic programs was to erect the pillars that are now scattered throughout what was the Mauryan empire.
 The pillars vary from 40 to 50 feet in height.
 They are cut from two different types of stone—one for the shaft and another for the capital.
 The shaft was almost always cut from a single piece of stone.
 Laborers cut and dragged the stone from quarries in Mathura and Chunar, located in the northern part of India within Ashoka’s empire.
 The pillars weigh about 50 tons each.
 Only 19 of the original pillars survive and many are in fragments.
-The first pillar was discovered in the sixteenth century.
+The first pillar was discovered in the 16th century.

 Lotus and lion

 The physical appearance of the pillars underscores the Buddhist doctrine.
 Most of the pillars were topped by sculptures of animals.
-Each pillar is also topped by an inverted lotus flower, which is the most pervasive symbol of Buddhism (a lotus flower rises from the muddy water to bloom unblemished on the surface—thus the lotus became an analogy for the Buddhist practitioner as he or she, living with the challenges of everyday life and the endless cycle of birth and rebirth, was able to achieve Enlightenment, or the knowledge of how to be released from samsara, through following the Four Noble Truths).
-This flower, and the animal that surmount it, form the capital, the topmost part of a column.
+Each pillar is also topped by an inverted lotus flower, which is the most pervasive symbol of Buddhism (a lotus flower rises from the muddy water to bloom unblemished on the surface—thus, the lotus became an analogy for the Buddhist practitioner as he or she, living with the challenges of everyday life and the endless cycle of birth and rebirth, was able to achieve Enlightenment, or the knowledge of how to be released from samsara, through following the Four Noble Truths).
+This flower and the animal that surmounts it form the capital, the topmost part of a column.
 Most pillars are topped with a single lion or a bull in either seated or standing positions.
 The Buddha was born into the Shakya or lion clan.
 The lion, in many cultures, also indicates royalty or leadership.
 The animals are always in the round and carved from a single piece of stone.

-Ashoka Pillar at Lumbini, Nepal, the birthplace of the Buddha (photo: Charlie Phillips, CC: BY 2.0)
+Ashoka Pillar at Lumbini, Nepal, the birthplace of the Buddha (photo: Charlie Phillips, CC BY 2.0)

-Ashoka Pillar at Lumbini, Nepal, the birthplace of the Buddha (photo: Charlie Phillips, CC: BY 2.0)
+Ashoka Pillar at Lumbini, Nepal, the birthplace of the Buddha (photo: Charlie Phillips, CC BY 2.0)

 The edicts

 Some pillars were also inscribed with dedicatory inscriptions, which firmly date them and name Ashoka as the patron.
-The script was Brahmi, the language from which all Indic language developed.
-A few of the edicts found in the western part of India are written in a script that is closely related to Sanskrit and a pillar in Afghanistan is inscribed in both Aramaic and Greek—demonstrating Ashoka’s desire to reach the many cultures of his kingdom.
+The script was Brahmi, the language from which all Indic languages developed.
+A few of the edicts found in the western part of India are written in a script that is closely related to Sanskrit, and a pillar in Afghanistan is inscribed in both Aramaic and Greek—demonstrating Ashoka’s desire to reach the many cultures of his kingdom.
 Some of the inscriptions are secular in nature.
 Ashoka apologizes for the massacre in Kalinga and assures the people that he now only has their welfare in mind.
 Some boast of the good works that Ashoka has done, underscoring his desire to provide for his people.

 The Hinayana period

 The pillars (and the stupas) were created in the Hinayana (Lesser Vehicle) period.
-Hinayana is the first stage of Buddhism, roughly dated from the sixth c. to the first century B.C.E., in which no images of the Buddha were made.
+Hinayana is the first stage of Buddhism, roughly dated from the 6th century to the 1st century B.C.E., in which no images of the Buddha were made.
 The memory of the historical Buddha and his teachings was enough to sustain the practitioners.
 But several symbols became popular as stand-ins for the human likeness of the Buddha.
 The lotus, as noted above, is one.
 The lion, which is typically seen on the Ashokan pillars, is another.
 The wheel (cakra) is a symbol of both samsara, the endless circle of birth and rebirth, and the dharma, the Four Noble Truths.

 Why a pillar?